whoisandy/react-rangeslider/README.md

 `orientation`  |  horizontal   |  orientation of the slider `value`  			 |  -            |  current value of the slider `onChange`  	 |  -            |  function the slider takes, current value of the slider as the first parameter

-## Issues
-Feel free to contribute.
-Submit a Pull Request or open an issue for further discussion.

-## Todo
-- Ship styles along with component
-- Tests using Enzyme

 ## License
 MIT